CrossCopy/.github/profile/README.md

 See https://crosscopy.io/ for documentation with details of design, environment setup, and much more.

-There is also a discord server https://discord.com/invite/HRW99gex9z, you ask me questions there.
+There is also a discord server https://discord.com/invite/HRW99gex9z, feel free to ask me questions there.